Offrly Sale Valuation Accuracy Report (2026)

 What does 'hit rate within ±10%' mean?

-It's the share of Offrly sale estimates that land within 10% of the actual sold price in our curated pair set.
+It's the share of Offrly sale estimates that land within 10% of the actual sold price across every valuation we've matched to an HM Land Registry sale.
 A 60% hit rate means 6 in 10 estimates were within ±10% — an industry-standard way of measuring how close an automated valuation model gets to the true price.

 Does this cover rentals?